 - Can’t accept mail or packages

 We met a couple who were paying nightly rates and they mentioned they were paying $57 per night, over the Labor Day weekend.
 Ouch!
-However, if you are a Thousand Trails member with the Trails Collection add-on, or otherwise have this campground included as part of your TT membership, you do not need to pay a nightly fee to stay here.
+However, if you are a Thousand Trails member with the Trails Collection add-on, or otherwise have this campground included as part of your Thousand Trails membership, you do not need to pay a nightly fee to stay here.
 The campground is open year round.
-We heard many guests stay here for multiple months of the year and commute to Seattle for work, so we are sure there are also discounted options for monthly stays.
+We heard many guests stay here for multiple months of the year and commute to Seattle for work.
+So we are sure there are also discounted options for monthly stays.

 The campground does not accept mail or packages for guests.
 If you want something shipped to the area, you would need to ship it to General Delivery (local post office) in a nearby city or a UPS/Fedex store.